History of Scouting Alumni & Friends

 In 2014, SAA began webinars to further spread the word about alumni programs.
 It was also in this year that the local Council Alumnus of the Year award was created and implemented.
 A free Hiker Level and a paid Pathfinder Level of SAA membership that included discounts and other perks were introduced.
 Steele retired in the Fall of 2014 and Dustin Farris took the reins as the new director of the SAA.
 At the close of 2014, over 150,000 alumni counted themselves members of the SAA.

 Under Pease leadership, the SAA continued to expand the national SAA committee to include twenty-two members and operating through multiple vice- chairs (Affiliates, Awards and Recognition, Communication, Information Management, Membership, Program and Special Initiatives, and Training).
-The SAA is now structured like many BSA programs with national, regional/area and council/district committee representation.
 At the close of 2015, over 230,000 alumni counted themselves members of the SAA.

 Last revised May 4, 2016